ibm-cloud-docs/vmware-service/vmaas/vdc-adding.md

    * For highly available VDCs, enable regional compute high availability and select the stretch resource pool location.
    * For VDCs that are not highly available, select the region, Cloud Director instance, and resource pool.
 The instance and resource pool names are filtered based on the region setting.
 5. Optionally enable fast provisioning of VMs.
-6. For VDCs that are not highly available, review your options for a network edge:
+6. For VDCs that are not highly available, review your options for a network edge.
    * To order a network edge, ensure that the toggle for **Create with network edge** is on and complete the following steps.
       1. Select the network connection for the edge.
 If the Cloud Director site is a private-only connection, the **Private only** option is available.
       2. Specify the edge type.
 Edge storage costs might occur.